Commodity market: Swaps

 A swap is a derivative in which counterparties exchange the cash flows of one party's financial instrument for those of the other party's financial instrument.
 They were introduced in the 1970s.

 Exchange-traded commodities (ETCs)

-Exchange-traded commodity is a term used for commodity exchange-traded funds (which are funds) or commodity exchange-traded notes (which are notes).
+Exchange-traded commodity is a term used for commodity ETFs (which are funds) or commodity exchange-traded notes (which are notes).
 These track the performance of an underlying commodity index including total return indices based on a single commodity.
 They are similar to ETFs and traded and settled exactly like stock funds.
 ETCs have market maker support with guaranteed liquidity, enabling investors to easily invest in commodities.